EarthLifeConsortium/earthlife/README.md

 # earthlife

-![ELC-logo-M.png]
+!()[ELC-logo-M.png]

-The goal of the `earthlife` package is to provide a programmatic interface to the EarthLife Consorium's combined API for the Neotoma Paleoecological Database and the Paleobiology Database.
-This combined API provides access to biological records obtained from fossil samples spanning from the present to the origin of life on earth.
+The `earthlife` package provides a programmatic interface to the [EarthLife Consorium](http://earthlifeconsortium.org)'s combined API for the [Neotoma Paleoecological Database](http://neotomadb.org) and the [Paleobiology Database](https://paleobiodb.org/).
+The combined API provides access to biological records obtained from fossil samples spanning from the present to the origin of life on earth.

 ### Development